dustywhite7/Econ8320/SlidesCode/10 - Plotly.md

 3. `pygal` - For SVG-based graphics, interactive plots
 4. `plotly` - Based on D3.js, allows for dynamic plotting and data dashboards hosted online
 5. `bokeh` - Also based on D3.js functions
-6. `ggplot` - uses the Grammar of Graphics structure to mimic R's ggplot2
+6. `plotnine/ggplot` - uses the Grammar of Graphics structure to mimic R's ggplot2

 ---